Stafford County, Virginia

-Stafford County is located in the Commonwealth of Virginia.
-It is a suburb outside of Washington D.C.
-It is approximately 40 mi south of D.C.
+Stafford County is a county located in the Commonwealth of Virginia.
+It is approximately 40 mi south of Washington, D.C.
 It is part of the Northern Virginia region, and the D.C area.
-It is one of the fastest growing, and highest-income counties in America.
-As of the 2020 census, the population sits at 156,927.
+It is one of the fastest-growing and highest-income counties in America.
+As of the 2020 United States census, the population sits at 156,927.
 Its county seat is Stafford.

-Located across the Rappahannock River from the City of Fredericksburg, Stafford County is part of the Washington-Arlington-Alexandria, DC-VA-MD-WV Metropolitan Statistical Area.
+Located across the Rappahannock River from the City of Fredericksburg and Spotsylvania County, Stafford County is part of the Washington-Arlington-Alexandria, DC-VA-MD-WV Metropolitan Statistical Area.
 In 2006, and again in 2009, Stafford was ranked by Forbes magazine as the 11th highest-income county in the United States.
 According to a Census Bureau report released in 2019, Stafford County is currently the sixth highest-income county in America.

 History

-For thousands of years, various cultures of indigenous peoples succeeded each other in their territories along the Potomac River and its tributaries.
-By the time of English colonization, there were 32 Algonquian-speaking American Indian tribes in the present-day coastal Tidewater Virginia area, including those of the Patawomeck and numerous tribes that were part of the Powhatan Confederacy.
+For thousands of years, various native cultures succeeded each other in their territories along the Potomac River and its tributaries.
+By the time of English colonization, there were 32 Algonquian-speaking Native American tribes in the present-day coastal Tidewater Virginia area, including those of the Patawomeck and numerous tribes that were part of the Powhatan Confederacy.
 The former small tribe, still centered in Stafford County, was recognized by the state of Virginia in 2010.

-The Native Americans' first recorded encounter with Europeans in this area was in 1608, with John Smith of the Jamestown Settlement.
-During a time of recurring tension between the early English colonists and local Native Americans, the colonists led by Samuel Argall captured Chief Powhatan's daughter, Pocahontas, while she was living with her husband, Kocoum, at the Patawomeck town of Passapatanzy.
+The Indigenous' first recorded encounter with Europeans in this area was in 1608, with John Smith of the Jamestown Settlement.
+During a time of recurring tension between the early English colonists and the local natives, the colonists led by Samuel Argall captured Chief Powhatan's daughter, Pocahontas, while she was living with her husband, Kocoum, at the Patawomeck town of Passapatanzy.
 The colonists took her from Passapatanzy, located in the eastern part of what is now Stafford County, to a secondary English settlement, known as Henricus (or Henrico Town).
 During her captivity there, Alexander Whitaker converted Pocahontas to Christianity.
 She took the name "Rebecca" at her baptism.
 Rebecca/Pocahontas married English colonist John Rolfe on April 5, 1614, in Jamestown.
 Their mixed-race descendants were among the First Families of Virginia.

 The English colonial government of Virginia imposed its own order on the land and peoples.
 In 1664 it established Stafford County from territory previously part of Westmoreland County (which had been created from Northumberland County in 1653).
 It was named after Staffordshire, England.

 As originally delineated, Stafford County included a much larger area than its current borders.
 As population grew, the following counties and jurisdictions were created: Arlington, Fairfax, and Prince William counties, and the City of Alexandria.
 It is part of the area now considered Northern Virginia.